FilipePhys/prediction_markets/README.md

 ## /analysis

 Has a proof of concept script that interacts with the API services.
 As a first step the matching bets will be hardcoded or manually saved on a file.
 In the future there can be a discovery service responsible for browsing the different markets and finding matching bets

+Usage:

+cd to the src folder `cd src`, and run main.py `python main.py`.
+We store open markets locally on a JSON, as to not have to fetch data every single time.
+We have a command line argument `-U` that tells the software to fetch and update markets.
+You will want to run `python main.py -U` the first time you run the program, and every time when you want to update the data.
+Probably every few days or so.